2025 OFC U-19 Women's Championship: Group B

-A brilliant individual effort from captain Julia Honakoko six minutes from full-time has given New Caledonia a crucial 1–0 win over Vanuatu.The talismanic striker hit a curling right-footed effort past a despairing Jineth Vanva in the Vanuatu goal when the match had seemed destined to end in a stalemate.
-Defending champions New Zealand have started their campaign in style, cruising to a 7–0 victory over hosts Tahiti.
+A brilliant individual effort from captain Julia Honakoko six minutes from full-time gave New Caledonia a crucial 1–0 win over Vanuatu.The talismanic striker hit a curling right-footed effort past Jineth Vanva in the Vanuatu goal when the match had seemed destined to end in a stalemate.
+Defending champions New Zealand have started their campaign with a 7–0 victory over hosts Tahiti.